pjtunstall/mad/README.md

 To run the server, install Node dependencies: `npm install`.
 If it reports any vulnerabilities, `npm audit fix`, as directed.
 Then `node server.js` to run the server on port 3000.

-The server will log its IP address in the browser.
+The server will log its IP address in the terminal.
 To connect over a mobile hotspot, players can enter that address in their browser.

 ## Progress